edoddridge/MITgcm_funcs/readme.md

 m = mitgcm.MITgcm_Simulation(path_to_output,'grid.all.nc')

-The rest should be clear from the examples.
+The rest should be clear from the example.